Doctor of Educational Leadership (Ed.D.)

 Course Arrangement:

-• Full-time: Classes are scheduled on workdays
+Classes are scheduled on Monday to Friday evenings.

 (The actual class schedules are subject to change based on the admission results)